jordyhenry/pw2/README.md

 # pw²

-> An easy tool to re-scale your images for the right power of two dimensions.
+> An easy tool to re-scale your images to the right power of two dimensions.

 ## Install